Markov processes on time-like graphs: Time-like graphs

 The next definition, of the family of NCC$^*$-graphs, is inductive and can be explained as follows.
-The simplest TLG $\GG$, with a representation $\RR(\GG) = [0,1] \times \{0\}$, is included in this family.
-If a graph $\GG_1$ already belongs to the family of NCC$^*$-graphs then we add a time path to $\RR(\GG_1)$, such that the endpoints of this new path lie on a time path already in $\RR(\GG_1)$ and neither endpoint is a vertex already present in $\RR(\GG_1)$.
-Thus amended representation corresponds to a TLG $\GG_2$ which we add to the family of NCC$^*$-graphs.
+The simplest TLG $\GG$, with a representation $\RR(\GG) = [0,1] \times\{0\}$, is included in this family.
+If a graph $\GG_1$ already belongs to the family of NCC$^*$-graphs, then we add a time path to $\RR(\GG_1)$, such that the endpoints of this new path lie on a time path already in $\RR(\GG_1)$ and neither endpoint is a vertex already present in $\RR(\GG_1)$.
+Thus amended representation corresponds to a TLG $\GG_2$ which we add to the family of NCC$^*$-graphs. \begin{definition} We will define \textit{NCC$^*$-graphs} in an inductive way.